President of Nigeria: Administrative powers

+The president also possesses the power to manage operations of the federal government by issuing various types of directives.

 Commander-in-chief

+The Flag of the Commander-in-Chief of the Armed Forces.

 The president of Nigeria bears ultimate authority over the Nigerian Armed Forces as its commander-in-chief, in which the president issues military directives, makes defence policy and appoints the high command like the Chief of Defence Staff.
+In addition, by precedent the President automatically is eligible to wear the military uniform of a field Marshal.

 Foreign policy

 The president determines the foreign relations of Nigeria, and represents the state in international relations, conducts negotiations and signs ratification documents.
+The president is empowered to appoint ambassadors.